maxtroughear/gqlgenc/README.md

 This is Go library for building GraphQL client with [gqlgen](https://github.com/99designs/gqlgen)

+This library has been modified to use [pester](https://github.com/sethgrid/pester) as the http client for better resiliency.
+The original library can be found here [Yamashou/gqlgenc](https://github.com/Yamashou/gqlgenc)

 ## Motivation

 Now, if you build GraphQL api client for Go, have choice: